With greater tree canopies, bodies of water and green buildings, it's not hard to help citizens cool down.

-Last week the central city matched its all-time heat record of 40.7°C - which was only set last August.
+Last year the central city matched its all-time heat record of 40.7°C - which was only set the year before.
 The weather station that recorded it is more than 100 years old.

 And while Mediterraneans have long adapted their work and social lives around the heat, with earlier starts and afternoon siestas - that’s not a liberty afforded to everyone.
-A 60-year-old Madrid street-sweeper tragically died from heatstroke on Saturday, having collapsed at work the previous day.
+A 60-year-old Madrid street-sweeper tragically died from heatstroke last year, having collapsed at work the previous day.

 To try and improve its record, Madrid opened climate shelters in air-conditioned public spaces such as libraries and community centres during the current heatwave, and set up an app to speed up entry to the city’s heavily subsidised municipal pools.